ahmetbalkan/currentlocation_with_bloc/README.md

 # currentlocation_with_bloc

-Bloc kullanılarak Geolocator ile location ekrana basmak için örnek uygulamadır.
+Bloc kullanılarak Geolocator ile location değerini ekrana basmak için örnek uygulamadır.
 ## Getting Started

 This project is a starting point for a Flutter application.